Janice Sylvia Brock: My Life on Canvas (2011-13)

 I worked with English-born, Barbadian-resident artist Janice Sylvia Brock to write and edit the fascinating and inspiring story of her life.
 Her paintings are full of the life, colour and warmth of the Caribbean.

-The book, My Life on Canvas is 55,000 words and 200 illustrations published by I. B. Tauris, under the PWP imprint.
+The book, My Life on Canvas is 55,000 words and 200 illustrations published in 2014 by I. B. Tauris, under the PWP imprint.

 To purchase the book in the UK click here or in the USA click here (if you would like a signed copy please email me).
 The launch was opened by Sir Cliff Richard at Sugar Hill Club House, Barbados in January 2014.
 See book launch photos here.